Elder Law in California

 Reporting of Elder Abuse in California

-The Act requires certain individuals to report incidents of elder abuse or suspected elder abuse to law enforcement.
+California law requires certain individuals to report incidents of elder abuse or suspected elder abuse to law enforcement.
 These “mandated reporters” generally are individuals who exercise total or partial responsibility for the care of elders, including nursing home staff, healthcare professionals, clergy members, employees of county adult protective services, and law enforcement.
 These reporters must make a report whenever they observe or have knowledge of an incident that reasonably appears to be physical abuse (as defined above).
 Failure to do so is a misdemeanor and is punishable by up to six months in jail or a fine of up to $1,0000 (or both).

 Civil Actions and Damages